CNES/processing-chain-seed/README.md

 In order to help you to industrialize your processing chain this repository provides a simple example.

-Simple processing chain that takes two Sentinel-2 bands as input (green B03 and near-infrared B08 in GeoTIFF format) and produces an NDWI (Normalized Difference Water Index) product as output, used to delineate water surfaces (e.g. lake outline).
+As algorithme example with used a simple processing chain that takes two Sentinel-2 bands as input (green B03 and near-infrared B08 in GeoTIFF format) and produces an NDWI (Normalized Difference Water Index) product as output, used to delineate water surfaces (e.g. lake outline).